Scrap Metal Dealers and Collectors

 In the case of a partnership this means assessing the suitability of each of the partners in the partnership, while in the case of a company it means assessing the suitability of any directors, company secretaries or shadow directors.

-Therefore, as part of the new application process, an applicant will be required to provide a Basic Disclosure certificate for these persons from Disclosure Scotland to submit along with their application form.
+Therefore, as part of the new application process, an applicant will be required to provide a Basic Disclosure certificate for these persons from the Disclosure and Barring Service to submit along with their application form.

 - Existing scrap metal dealers and motor salvage operators, registered under the old Acts prior to 1st October, will automatically be deemed to have a licence under the new Act from 1st October.